 The WLWA is situated in dune-covered, rolling-plains terrain in the eastern part of the BLM's Carlsbad Resource Area.
 Known archaeological sites within the area are primarily the remains of prehistoric camps and short-term settlements.
 These localities are generally marked by hearth features, scattered burned rock, flaked stone projectile points, and cutting and scraping tools, pottery fragments, and ground stone implements.
 Locations generally represent short-term, seasonal occupations by small, nomadic groups of hunters and gatherers who utilized the plants and animals in the dune lands east of the Pecos River.
 In a few cases within the WLWA, sites with evidence of structures have been reported.
-These sites probably hosted occupations of perhaps several weeks or months.
+These sites were probably inhabited for several weeks or months at a time.